gelim/nmap-sap/README.md

 ```

 The main idea of `sap_ports.py` is to use a statically defined
-dictionary with information gathered from SAP online documentation to
+dictionary with information gathered from SAP on-line documentation to
 generate the list of ports with possibility to generate a subset of
 the ports depending on several criteria.